Lyberta/Singularity/Self-empowerment.md

 Weaponize [4chan](https://boards.4chan.org/) and [Kiwi Farms](https://kiwifarms.st/).
 Jews are so afraid of me that they don't even let me CWC myself.

+Remember, this world is "kill or be killed".
+People invalidate you?
+Kill them.
+Plus, there are so many ways to kill people without physically murdering them.
+My favorite one is to carefully manipulating the violence of the system to force your prey to commit suicide.
+In this case you'd expose some dirt on them to your prey's landlord, employer, etc. Make your prey's wife leave with the kids.
+Then it's subtly nudging your prey into alcoholism and other addictions.
+Then, when the fuckers finally ropes or drives on a highway killing a bunch of people in a fatal car crash, **you can finally feel the orgasmic pleasure of revenge.
+Finally relish in a blood of your carefully orchestrated murder.** Mmm, chef's kiss, top notch!

 ## Physical OpSec

 ## Technological OpSec